Privacy when using Website Icons

 Using Website Icons

-icons.bitwarden.net for each item of type “Login” in your Vault that has a URI that resembles a website (ex.
+icons.bitwarden.net for each Login in your Vault that has a URI that resembles a website (for example,

 https://google.com, but not

-Bitwarden’s icons server is fronted with a CDN that caches the icons on Cloudflare’s edge nodes all around the world.
-Subsequent requests to the same icon will likely hit CDN caches instead of the icons server directly.
-Your requests may never actually hit Bitwarden’s icons server because another Bitwarden user with the same website in their Vault requested the icon before you.
+The icon server is fronted with a CDN that caches the icons on Cloudflare's edge nodes all around the world.
+Subsequent requests to the same icon will likely hit CDN caches instead of the icon server directly.
+Your requests may never actually hit Bitwarden's icon server because another Bitwarden user with the same website in their Vault requested the icon before you.

-Because a request for an icon image contains the hostname of the website stored in your vault, it is important to understand that this feature will “leak” otherwise cryptographically protected information to Bitwarden servers and/or CDN endpoints.
-An example of a icon request looks like the following:
+Because a request for an icon contains the hostname of the website stored in your vault, it is important to understand that this feature will "leak" otherwise cryptographically protected information to Bitwarden servers and/or CDN endpoints and be visible in your local cache.
+An example of an icon request looks like the following:

 Disabling Website Icons

 We understand that certain privacy-minded users may not want to use website icons.
 We provide the option to disable website icons on all Bitwarden client applications:

 Web vault: Settings → Options → Disable Website Icons

 Browser extension: Settings → Options → Disable Website Icons